academic-resources/odin/events_effects.md

 ### ** Exerpt
 >Everything that a user does in a browser creates events, whether it's moving the mouse around or clicking or typing or just loading the page.
 These and other events are at the heart of Javascript -- they are how you turn that user interaction with your website into helpful responsive actions.
-The key to working with events is just building a model in your head for how the browser "listens" for events by default and how you can use that to your advantage.** Effects are like window-dressing for your user experience.
+The key to working with events is just building a model in your head for how the browser "listens" for events by default and how you can use that to your advantage :**

+Effects are like window-dressing for your user experience.
 They represent the neat transitions (like fades or slides) that you can easily apply to elements using jQuery.
-Often you'll make certain events trigger certain effects, e.g. user moves mouse over shopping cart and it slides down the shopping cart mini-window.**
+Often you'll make certain events trigger certain effects, e.g. user moves mouse over shopping cart and it slides down the shopping cart mini-window :**

 ---